 Up to 1TB hard drive.

-Mac mini comes standard with either a 500GB or 1TB 5400-rpm hard drive.3 So you can pack in your photo libraries, movies, music, files, and more, more, more.
+Mac mini comes as standard with either a 500GB or 1TB 5400‑rpm hard drive.3 So you can pack in your photo libraries, films, music, files and more, more, more.

 Up to 256GB of flash storage.

 You can configure your Mac mini with up to 256GB of flash storage in a solid-state drive instead of a traditional hard drive.
 Flash storage delivers nearly five times the performance of a disk drive4 — speed you’ll notice when you boot your Mac mini, launch an app or browse your photo library.

 Mac mini also offers a breakthrough storage option, called Fusion Drive, which combines a 1TB hard drive with high-performance flash storage — 128GB worth.
 Fusion Drive automatically and intelligently manages your data so that frequently used apps, documents, photos and other files stay on the faster flash storage, while infrequently used items move to the hard drive.
 You’ll enjoy shorter boot times, and as the system learns how you work, you’ll see faster application launches and quicker file access.
 Best of all, you don’t have to do a thing to make it happen.

 Mac mini comes with 4GB of fast 1600MHz DDR3 memory.
 And thanks to a removable bottom panel, it’s easy to add more.
 Just give it a twist, and you’re in.
 Pop your new memory into the SO-DIMM slot, and you’re out.

 Thunderbolt.
 The fastest, most versatile I/O in any desktop.
 Of any size.